 - Salt and pepper to taste

 Boil potatoes, carrots and eggs.
 You can boil potatoes and carrots in the same large pot, but they do take different preparation times.
-The carrots will take about 15-20 minutes, potatoes - about 35 minutes, and eggs - about 12 minutes (make sure to place your hard-boiled eggs into cold water immediately, it will make them easy to peel).
+The carrots will take about 15-20 minutes, potatoes will take about 35 minutes, and eggs will take about 12 minutes (make sure to place your hard-boiled eggs into cold water immediately, it will make them easy to peel).
 It's important not to overcook the veggies, otherwise they'll be too mushy.

 Step 2: Peel and Dice the Veggies and the Eggs

-After the vegetables are ready, let them cooled off for an hour or so.
+After the vegetables are ready, let them cool off for an hour or so.
 Then peel them and cut them into cubes.
 The same goes for the eggs.